Nicholas Osorio

-Nicholas Osorio (born January 20, 1998) is a Canadian professional soccer player who currently plays as a midfielder for Alliance United in League1 Ontario.
+Nicholas Osorio (born January 20, 1998) is a Canadian soccer player who currently plays as a midfielder.
 His brother Jonathan plays for Toronto FC.

 Playing career

 Having grown up in Brampton, Ontario, Osorio began playing football Brampton Youth SC at the age of four.
 He joined the Toronto FC Academy U15 team in 2012, and after progressing through the system, he was called up to the Toronto FC II squad, the feeder team to the MLS outfit, in 2015.

 Osorio made his professional debut on July 19, 2015, playing in a 1–0 defeat to Saint Louis in the USL.
 His second appearance came three days later in a 1–0 defeat to FC Montreal.

 He began attending the University of Toronto in 2017, joining the Varsity Blues soccer team.
 In 2017, he appeared in eight regular season matches, scoring one goal against Nipissing, and appeared in one playoff match.
 In 2018, he appeared in 13 regular season matches, scoring twice, as well as two playoff matches.
 In 2019, he appeared in 11 regular season matches and four playoff games, scoring four regular season goals and one playoff goal.
 The 2020 season was cancelled due to the COVID-19 pandemic.

 In 2018 and 2019, he played for Alliance United in the semi-professional League1 Ontario.